Halkfr/kohvi-foorum/README.md

 TODO:

 Most important:
-Make message styling according to task
-Create fetch with offset and limit to get old messages Fix bugs with loading messages
+Make userlist fetching on reopening to have most actual data Create fetch with offset and limit to get old messages Fix bugs with loading messages
 Create post view page with comments and etc